BergmannLab/MONET/README.md

 **if you select K1** as a method, you may additionally provide the following:

-* --nclusters: initial number of output clusters for spectral clustering step; final number of clusters differ (default is 100)
+* --nclusters: initial number of output clusters for spectral clustering step; final number may differ (default is 100)

 **if you select M1** as a method, you may additionally provide the following: